The Fall (band): Influence

 On the group's influence, Stephen Thomas Erlewine of AllMusic wrote that "the Fall, like many cult bands, inspired a new generation of underground bands, ranging from waves of sound-alike indie rockers in the UK to acts in America and New Zealand, which is only one indication of the size and dedication of their small, devoted fan base."

 The Fall influenced groups and artists such as Pavement, Franz Ferdinand, Black Country, New Road, Yung Lean, Happy Mondays, Sonic Youth, These New Puritans, LCD Soundsystem, as well as the Russian group Grazhdanskaya Oborona.
 Sonic Youth covered three Fall songs (and "Victoria" by the Kinks, also covered by the Fall) in a 1988 Peel session, which was released in 1990 as an EP, "4 Tunna Brix", on Sonic Youth's own Goofin' label.
 The Pixies covered "Big New Prinz" during their 2013 world tour.
 The 1990s indie acts Pavement (who recorded a version of "The Classical") and Elastica (Smith contributed vocals to their final EP and album) showed an influence of the Fall, while Suede parodied the band with "Implement Yeah!", a song found on the cassette edition of their 1999 single "Electricity".
+Mark E. Smith's talk-singing style was later credited with inspiring the 2010s post-punk revival or "Post-Brexit New Wave".

 Members

 Since the Fall formed in 1976, Mark E. Smith was the only constant member.
 All of the other founding members had left by the end of 1979, although Martin Bramah returned to the band from 1989 to 1990.
 Of the 66 musicians who came and went over the band's 40-year existence, about one third played in the band for less than a year.
 The final line-up consisted of Smith, Pete Greenway, Dave Spurr, Keiron Melling and Michael Clapham.
 Melling, Spurr and Greenway joined the band in 2006.

-Smith once remarked, in an oft-quoted quip about the band's frequent lineup changes, "If it's me and your granny on bongos, it's The Fall."
+It was once remarked in an oft-misquoted Smith (but actually stemming from John Peel) quip about the band's frequent lineup changes, "If it's me and your granny on bongos, it's The Fall."